 Parmesan for grating.

-Halve or quarter the tomatoes, chop the arugula, "sliver" or finely chop the basil, mince the garlic, and put in a large bowl with the olive oil, vinegar, salt and pepper.
-Mix and let marinate for 15 minutes or more.
+Quarter the tomatoes, chop the arugula, "sliver" or finely chop the basil, mince the garlic, and put in a large bowl with the olive oil, vinegar, salt and pepper.
+Mix and let marinate for 20 minutes or more.
 Stir the mixture a few times while it sits.

 There is no hurry.
 When you are ready, cook the pasta and add it to the bowl, mix together and serve with the Parmesan.
 It is good hot, warm or room temperature.